Cadilo0007/portfolio3/README.md

-My Portfolio #3 with animation cursor. sections: Hobbies and my Artwork's
+My Portfolio #3 with Animation cursor. sections must be: Hobbies and my Artwork's